TouaziAimenRyad/MNSIT_Self_Supervised-Classification/README.md

 - **Evaluation:** The model is evaluated on a separate test set to assess its performance and generalization to unseen data.

-In summary, this code demonstrates a semi-supervised learning pipeline combining unsupervised pre-training and supervised fine-tuning, showcasing the benefits of leveraging both labeled and unlabeled data for improved model performance.
+In summary, this code demonstrates a self-supervised learning pipeline combining unsupervised pre-training and supervised fine-tuning, showcasing the benefits of leveraging both labeled and unlabeled data for improved model performance.